firefly-iii/docs/docs/docs/firefly-iii/features/reports.md

 As you can see a new parameter has appeared, `6,7,8` which indicates with objects the report should be about.
 These could refer to budgets, tags or categories, depending on the type of report you're viewing.

-You can replace this second parameter with `allBudgets`, `allCategories` or `allTags` in order to include all of the objects in the report.
+You can replace this second parameter with `allBudgets`, `allCategories` or `allTags` in order to include all the objects in the report.

 ## Available reports